 Vanderbilt University School of Medicine has a number of scholarships available to worthy applicants with distinguished scholastic records.
-Information and application forms may be obtained from the Committee on Fellowships and Scholarships or from the Dean of Medical Students.
+Information and application forms may be obtained from the Associate Dean for Education.

 JUSTIN POTTER MERIT SCHOLARSHIPS.
 The Justin Potter Merit Scholarships commemorate Mr. Justin Potter, a Nashville business man, industrialist, and financier.
 These scholarships were established in 1963 by Mr. Potter's family and are awarded by the Committee on Admissions of Vanderbilt University School of Medicine and the Justin Potter Merit Scholarship Committee.
 They are awarded annually to five applicants who have legally established residences in any of the following southern states: Alabama, Arkansas, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, or Virginia.